-High levels of demand, £175billion of government-backed loans and job retention schemes, a tax ‘super deduction’ for capital investment and a growing confidence in the use of IT have encouraged firms to invest without waiting to see what is at Marmo+Mac as the live show returns to the fairground in Verona after last year's Covid hiatus.
+High levels of demand, £175billion of government-backed loans and job retention schemes, a tax ‘super deduction’ for capital investment and a growing confidence in the use of IT encouraged firms to invest without waiting to see what was at Marmo+Mac as the live show returned to the fairground in Verona in 2021 after the Covid hiatus.

 More than 50 schemes from Westminster and the UK’s devolved governments were put in place to help firms and employees in the UK during the coronavirus pandemic.
 And many stone companies have made the most of the ‘free’ money that suddenly became available to them to prepare for the future by investing in new machinery and improving their premises.

 Another £80billion has gone directly to companies through the Coronavirus Business Interruption Loan Scheme (CBILS), Coronavirus Large Business Interruption Loan Scheme (CLBILS), and the Bounce Back Loan Scheme (BBLS).
-These have given companies loans that are at first interest free, and even when interest has to be paid it is usually at only 2%.
+These have given companies loans that are at first interest free, and even when interest kicks in it is usually at only 2%.